 The United States Eventing Association (USEA) Young Event Horse (YEH) Championships are four months away and there’s still plenty of time to earn qualifications to compete!
 With prestigious prizes at stake like the Holekamp/Turner Grant, young horses with upper-level eventing potential are sure to have the 2018 YEH Championships marked on their competition calendars.

-The YEH East Coast Championships will be held Thursday-Friday, October 18-19 at Fair Hill International in Elkton, Md.
-The YEH West Coast Championships will move to a new location this year at the Fresno County Horse Park in Fresno, Calif. on Sunday, October 21.
+The YEH East Coast Championships will be held Thursday-Friday, October 18-19 at Fair Hill International in Elkton, Maryland.
+The YEH West Coast Championships will move to a new location this year at the Fresno County Horse Park in Fresno, California on Sunday, October 21.

 ‘Age is nothing but a number’ and this phrase can resonate with eventers due to the factors that affect young horses.
 So, what common factors did Blackfoot Mystery, Truly Wiley, D.A.
 Duras, and Happenstance all have?
 Kelly Prather.
 Compassionate, patient, knowledgeable, and experienced, Prather is an eventing professional that anyone should not walk but run to when identifying a young event horse.
 The United States Eventing Association (USEA) had the opportunity to sit down with Prather to learn more about her program and how her success can be applied to the USEAs Young Event Horse (YEH) program.

 Read below to find out how Prather has produced Olympic, four-star, and winning three-star event horses.

 The Holekamp/Turner Grant is just a few months away from being awarded to the next U.S. Young Event Horse star to represent the United States at the 2018 FEI World Breeding Eventing Championships for Young Horses at Le Mondial du Lion d’Angers in France.
 In 2012, the USEA announced that this new grant would be aimed at supporting a pipeline of developing horses for the U.S. Eventing Team.